About Camp Copass

 Camp Copass began in 1946 when Lady Crickett Keys Copass started a girl’s camp on the peninsula.
 Churches began having summer youth camps and called it Camp Copass after Lady Crickett.

-Today, over 75 years later, we have a 50 unit Retreat Center (hotel) facility, a 32 unit Conference Center (motel) facility, and 12 dorms including five with kitchen units.
-Our dormitory (cabin) capacity is over six hundred and fifty.
-We also have space for eight RV hook ups.
+Today, over 75 years later, we have a 50 unit Retreat Center (hotel) facility, a 32 unit Conference Center (motel) facility, and 13 dorms including 6 with kitchen units.
+Our dormitory (cabin) capacity is over 650.
+We also have space for 8 RV hook ups.

 In 1997 an outdoor Recreation Pavilion was built.
 This is a 12,000 square foot covered facility with two basketball courts that can be used for other activities as well.
 An eighteen hole miniature golf course was added in 2004.
 In the early 1970’s the camp built a dining hall to accommodate their growing needs which could seat three hundred and fifty people.
 Our new dining hall is an expansion and remodel of that and now has capacity for over six hundred.
 The dorms of Faith, Peace, Happiness, and Amazing Grace have been remodeled and new dorms have been built.
 In 2011 the Tally Retreat Center was completed, the roads were paved and Angel Conference Center was remodeled.
 In 2013, a new Sand Volleyball Court and the ever popular GaGa Pits were built!